 Currently, we are working on a curvature theory for general polyhedral surfaces.
 Together with Jiang, Müller, and Pottmann, we are investigating how the curvature theory that was developed by Bobenko, Pottmann, and Wallner can be generalized to surfaces whose face offsets do not have the same combinatorics.
 By splitting vertices of higher valence into trees, we can define a discrete mean curvature and a discrete Gaussian curvature on a triple of an incident vertex, edge, and face.
 These curvatures satisfy a discrete analog of Steiner’s formula.
 While the discrete mean curvature does not depend on the particular splitting of the vertices, the discrete Gaussian curvature does.
 Nevertheless, these discrete Gaussian curvatures are the gradients of the discrete mean curvature of the corresponding offset surfaces.
 In turn, the discrete mean curvature is the gradient of the surface area.
 These are the exact analogs to the smooth case.
 We are investigating if there exists a certain splitting that gives a particular suitable discretization of Gaussian curvature.
 Also, we want to perform experiments to see how well our discretization approximates the Gaussian curvature of a smooth surface.
 Moreover, these investigations go hand-in-hand with notions of smoothness that are based on the polyhedral Gauss image being free of self-intersections or on a consistent sign of the discrete Gaussian curvature.

-We also study discrete mean curvature flows of polyhedra; faces are shifted by a parallel offset according to their discrete mean curvature.
+We also study discrete mean curvature flows of polygons and polyhedra; edges and faces are shifted by a parallel offset according to their discrete mean curvature.
 Our original goal was to discretize Huisken’s result that smooth convex surfaces shrink to a point under the mean curvature flow and take asymptotically the form of a round sphere.
 This question has already been raised by Taylor while considering the crystalline curvature flow.
 In fact, her crystalline curvatures correspond to the discrete curvatures based on face offsets that were later discussed by Bobenko, Pottmann, and Wallner.
 Novaga and Paolini showed that the discrete analog of Huisken’s theorem does not hold for all polyhedra.
 However, their examples possess vertices of high discrete Gaussian curvature.
 So the statement could be true for polyhedra that are spherical enough.
 We consider it more promising to look at the volume-preserving discrete mean curvature flow.
 Huisken has also proved the corresponding smooth theorem that the flow deforms a convex surface into a sphere of the same volume.
 We expect the volume-preserving discrete mean curvature flow to be the gradient flow of the area functional in the space of polyhedra with the same volume.
-The motivation for our approach is the result of Lindelöf that a circumscribed polyhedra has the smallest surface area among all polyhedra with parallel faces that enclose the same volume.
+The motivation for our approach is the result of Lindelöf that a circumscribed polyhedron has the smallest surface area among all polyhedra with parallel faces that enclose the same volume.
 Another motivation to consider the volume-preserving discrete mean curvature flow is that its smooth anisotropic counterpart was studied by Andrews: The flow deforms a convex surface into the Wulff shape of the anisotropy of the same volume.
 In contrast, the anisotropic mean curvature flow without the fixed volume constraint seems to be much more difficult to handle.